 -Kick on backwith arms starting by your side, progress to raising arms out of water.
 Maintain frequency of kick and focus on core stability.

 Work on the above drills in the order presented.
 If you have any questions about the above please let me know.
 Work on the above drills one at a time and only work on a max of three in any one session.
 Don't add another until you've mastered at least one of the three.
+Swimming Coaching and swimming lessons are important to refine your technique.
+You can do this.

 Have fun, Steve